Before you respond

 - not approved in a category, you must request an assessment from the opportunity page before you can respond.
 If we can confirm your expertise before the opportunity closes, you will be approved to submit a response.

-Open to one or selected
+Open to selected

 If you receive an email saying a buyer is inviting you to respond to their opportunity:

-- Go to the opportunity page.
+- Open to the opportunity page.

 What to include in your response